puthurr/ocrlayout/docs/sorting.md

 - ascending sort on their opposite axis
 - add a sequence number to each belonging block + regularization value

-At the end, each block has a blockid which we can sort ascendantly.
+At the end, each block has a rank which we can sort ascendantly.

 This isn't perfect by all means, I'll be happy to receive feedback on this or welcome contributors to enhance this algorithm.